 Polyakova's husband, Sergey Valeryevich Polyakov, was sentenced to three years' imprisonment under Criminal Code Article 282.2, Part 1 ("Organisation of the activity of a social or religious association or other organisation in relation to which a court has adopted a decision legally in force on liquidation or ban on the activity in connection with the carrying out of extremist activity"), and Criminal Code 282.3, Part 1 ("Financing extremist activity").

 Mid-December saw two more convictions of Jehovah's Witnesses:

-- on 16 December, Novosibirsk's Lenin District Court sentenced Yury Prokopyevich Savelyev (born 1 January 1954) to six years' imprisonment.
+- on 16 December, Novosibirsk's Lenin District Court sentenced Yury Prokopyevich Savelyov (born 1 January 1954) to six years' imprisonment.
 He is the oldest Jehovah's Witness to receive a prison term.
 Prosecutors in his case had requested the longest prison sentence yet for a Jehovah's Witness – eight years.
-Savelyev has already spent more than two years in detention;
+Savelyov has already spent more than two years in detention;

 - on 17 December at Lenin District Court in Rostov-on-Don, Ruslan Ramizovich Alyyev (born 21 June 1987) received a suspended sentence of two years and six months, with a probationary period of the same length, during which he will be obliged to report to probation authorities once a month.